mhackermsft/BlazorAIChat/readme.md

 ### Automatic Deployment to Azure

 To deploy the application to Azure, you can use the button below.
 This process will create an Azure App Service Plan, an Azure App Service, and an Azure OpenAI Service with two models deployed.
 It will also deploy the website to the Azure App Service.

-**Important**: Please read and understand all the information in this section before pressing the "Deploy to Azure" button.
+**Important**: Please read and understand all the information in this section before pressing the "Deploy to Azure" button. **For protection, the default value for RequireEasyAuth is set to true.**

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmhackermsft%2FBlazorAIChat%2Fmaster%2FInfra%2Fazuredeploy.json)